SamXop123/Simple-Web-Creations/CS-Page/readme.md

-### A simple website describiing basic fields of computer science.
+### A simple website describing basic fields of computer science.
 #### Run using index.html

 Here is the link for easy access: <br>